This page is currently undergoing revisions. If you can’t find what you are looking for, try here.

 - Get a computer that you can use exclusively for anon work.
 It can be an old one from Craigslist or one you were going to recycle.

-- Proceed to MasterPirate’s guide #2 below.
+- Proceed to MasterPirate’s guide below for a step-by-step tutorial:

 - Care Package + MacPack w/ Sekrit Handbook / Download